What is meant by terrorism? What do you think are the reasons? Have you thought about its impacts and what are its solution?Read further to know more.

 Right-wing organizations typically aim to preserve the status quo or go back to a scenario from the past that they believe should have been preserved.

-They might compel the government to seize a piece of land or to step in to defend the rights of a minority that is being “oppressed” in a neighboring nation.
+They might compel the government to seize a piece of land or to step in to defend the rights of a minority that is being “oppressed” in a neighbouring nation.

 State-sponsored terrorism and proxy war are as old as organized warfare itself.
 According to Walter Laqueur, these customs were in place in antiquity in the Eastern Empires, Rome and Byzantium, Asia, and Europe.